sarahciston/codingcare/_drafts/moderation_3.md

 ---
 Therefore, the paper argues that CCS tactics are indispensable for critical AI studies and ML more broadly.

-using the tools themselves to evaluate the tools: example of the tool I build.

 What assumptions, both technical and social, are built into the construction of a moderation system, or indeed in any generative AI system?